 Do you take insurance?

-In order to have low overhead, we cannot take insurance.
-We are happy to provide you with a receipt for our services.
-Because we are out-of-network providers, you may or may not be reimbursed for this or be able to apply these expenses to your deductible.
+In order to have low overhead, I cannot take insurance.
+I am happy to provide you with a receipt for medical services.
+Because I am an out-of-network provider, you may or may not be reimbursed for this or be able to apply these expenses to your deductible.
 However, if you have a Health Savings Account or Flex Benefits, you can use these.

 How much do you charge?